godaddy/gasket/docs/gasket-actions.md

 # Gasket Actions

-Gasket Actions provide a pattern for accessing and setting data on demand in gasket applications.
+Gasket Actions provide a pattern for accessing and setting data on demand in Gasket applications.

 This pattern, introduced in Gasket's v7 release, provides a more flexible and reliable method for accessing and setting data in a Gasket application, reducing the need to rely on decorating `req`/`res` objects and middleware.